Revisiting Johnson's rule for minimizing makespan in the Two-Machine Flow Shop scheduling problem: Introduction

 \section{Introduction}

 We consider the classical two-machine flow shop scheduling problem with the objective of minimizing the makespan, commonly denoted by $F2 \; || \; C_{\max}$ \cite{Graham1979}.
-A set $J=\{1,\dots,n\}$ of jobs must be processed on two machines $M_1$ and $M_2$ in this order (flow shop).
-Job $j$ requires processing time $p_{1,j}$ on $M_1$ and $p_{2,j}$ on $M_2$.
-All jobs are available at time~0, each machine can handle at most one job at a time and preemption is not allowed.
-It is well known that there always exists an optimal schedule which is a permutation schedule and can be obtained by the following Johnson's rule \cite{Johnson1954} that first schedules the set $A$ of jobs such that $p_{1,j}\leq p_{2,j}$ in nondecreasing of $p_{1,j}$ and then the set $B$ of jobs such that $p_{1,j}> p_{2,j}$ in nonincreasing of $p_{2,j}$ .
+A set $J=\{1,\dots,n\}$ of jobs must be processed on two machines $M_1$ and $M_2$ in this order.
+Job $j$ requires a processing time $p_{1,j}$ on $M_1$ and $p_{2,j}$ on $M_2$.
+All jobs are available at time~0, each machine can process at most one job at a time, and preemption is not allowed.
+It is well known that there always exists an optimal schedule that is a permutation schedule and can be obtained by Johnson’s rule \cite{Johnson1954}.
+This rule first schedules the set $A$ of jobs such that $p_{1,j} \le p_{2,j}$ in nondecreasing order of $p_{1,j}$, and then the set $B$ of jobs such that $p_{1,j} > p_{2,j}$ in nonincreasing order of $p_{2,j}$.

-Due to the required sorting, Johnson's rule runs in $O(n\log n)$ time and $O(n)$ space.
-As mentioned in \cite{Pinedo2016}, schedules obtained by Johnson's rule "are by no means the only schedules that are optimal for $F2 \; || \; C_{\max}$.
-The class of optimal schedules appears to be hard to characterize and data dependent."
-To this extent, several papers focusing on the generation of equivalent optimal solutions were proposed.
+Due to the required sorting operations, Johnson’s rule runs in $O(n \log n)$ time and $O(n)$ space.
+As noted in \cite{Pinedo2016}, schedules obtained by Johnson’s rule ``are by no means the only schedules that are optimal for $F2 \; || \; C_{\max}$.
+The class of optimal schedules appears to be hard to characterize and data dependent.''
+Motivated by this observation, several studies have focused on the generation of equivalent optimal solutions.
 The characterization and enumeration of all optimal sequences was first addressed in \cite{Billaut1998}.
-Their work was later extended in \cite{Briand2006}, where a new sufficient condition of optimality was proposed.
-More recently, a refinement on the optimality conditions and additional structural insights into the set of optimal schedules were proposed in \cite{Hadda2018}.
+This work was later extended in \cite{Briand2006}, where a new sufficient condition for optimality was proposed.
+More recently, refined optimality conditions and additional structural insights into the set of optimal schedules were introduced in \cite{Hadda2018}.

-Here, we explore general conditions for optimally solving the problem in linear time.
-More specifically, we prove that a simple procedure requiring linear time allows to check whether or not a full sort can be avoided and, correspondingly, an optimal solution can also be computed in linear time.
-In that case, in addition, a huge set of equivalent optimal sequences is detected.
-To the best of our knowledge, this is the first work showing that Johnson’s rule can be implemented in linear time with high probability under standard distributions.
+In this paper, we investigate general conditions under which the problem can be solved optimally in linear time.
+More specifically, we prove that a simple procedure running in $O(n)$ time allows one to determine whether a full sort can be avoided and, correspondingly, whether an optimal solution can be computed in linear time.
+In this case, the procedure also identifies a large set of equivalent optimal sequences.
+To the best of our knowledge, this is the first work showing that Johnson’s rule can be implemented in linear time with high probability under standard distributions of processing times.